Ethos and Vision

 It communicates information about progress to pupils, parents and the community of education professionals.

-The Headteacher leads a strong team of senior and middle leaders who share her dynamic vision and determination to provide enriched teaching and learning.
+The Headteacher leads a strong team of teachers who share her dynamic vision and determination to provide enriched teaching and learning.
 Leaders, including Trustees, have the highest expectations of themselves and the staff they lead.
 Their enthusiasm and drive is shared by all who work in the school.
 We have high achieving pupils, proud parents, highly knowledgeable staff, committed trustees and supportive friends and family.
 The Chair of Trustees reported that we have an excellent understanding of the school and have clear roles which we execute thoroughly.
 The 2013 Ofsted report is a snapshot record of the hard work and dedication of all staff, pupils, parents and Trustees of which the community will be proud.
+We believe we will uphold this judgement as we covert to Primary School in 2020.